helene-tafrihi-pousset/helene-tafrihi-pousset/README.md

 ## ABOUT ME

-📣 Open to opportunities from August 2023 on Paris area as Javascript front-end or back-end developper.
+📣 Open to opportunities from April 2024 on Paris area as React front-end developper.

 🚀 I work with Javascript, Node.js, React, Redux, TypeScript, Express, PostgreSQL, Sequelize, Git, Tailwind, SCSS.